GaloisInc/CASE-AADL-Tutorial/chapter3_gearcase/README.md

 `tracking_camera.aadl`.
 Running the tool has three steps, which will need to be repeated each time we change the model:

-1. Place the cursor in the the desired component implementation.
+1. Place the cursor in the desired component implementation.
-2. Click the ![Configure GearCASE](icons/gearshift.png) button in the menubar to generate the database and wait for a pop-up indicating that the database and associated tables have been created. **Note:** This will overwrite `costTable.csv` and `riskTable.csv`, so if you have edited these files you should back them up first.
+2. Click the ![Configure GearCASE](icons/gearshift.png) button in the menu bar to generate the database and wait for a pop-up indicating that the database and associated tables have been created. **Note:** This will overwrite `costTable.csv` and `riskTable.csv`, so if you have edited these files you should back them up first.